DeadWisdom/flask-static-tutorial/README.md

 ### The Big Idea

-JAMStack completely changes how an entire organization can iterate on a web app.
+JAMStack completely changes how individuals and entire organizations alike iterate on a web app.
 It decouples your frontend and backend workflow, so you can focus on speed to your end-user, worry less about how it's served, keep separate iteration cycles, and best of all, enable easy feature branching.

-I'll show, step by step, how can use the powerful, established tools of Flask and Python without bothering with specialized static-site generators.
+I'll show, step by step, how you can use the powerful, sophisticated tools of Flask and Python without bothering with specialized static-site generators.

 ### Before We Begin